 When you’re preparing for travel, whether it’s for business or fun, few women want to sacrifice their beauty routine on the go.
-When traveling by air, packing cosmetics can cause a fair amount of stress.
+When traveling by air, packing cosmetics for moving can cause a fair amount of stress.
 We’ve all heard horror stories of makeup or toiletries leaking on our clothes and the TSA limits on packing liquids make it that much harder.
 Have no fear, we’ve done the hard work for you.
 Keep reading to learn how to pack makeup for air travel.

 How to Pack Makeup for Air Travel

-The first thing you need to decide when packing your makeup for air travel is whether or not you’re checking a bag.
+The first thing you need to decide when packing makeup for air travel is whether or not you’re checking a bag.
 Each side has its benefits, but each side also has its own potential for disaster.

 Whether you’re only traveling for a couple of days, or just trying to save money on baggage fees, many people are opting to skip the checked bag and squeeze everything into a carry-on bag.
 Bringing it all with you means your makeup is right there when you need it and you don’t have to wait for baggage claim to freshen up at the airport.
 Plus you don’t have to worry about how a rough baggage handler or an overheated compartment might damage your favorite compact.